apptension/tech-radar/README.md

 Apptension Tech Radar uses Contentful CMS for data storage and will not work locally right from the start as required keys are not provided in the source code.

-To conntect your own Contentful space see `.env.example` file for required keys and `src/shared/hooks/useContentfulData.ts` along with `src/shared/services/api/contentful.ts` to see how we pull Contenful data currently.
+To connect your own Contentful space see `.env.example` file for required keys and `src/shared/hooks/useContentfulData.ts` along with `src/shared/services/api/contentful.ts` to see how we pull Contentful data currently.

 Or connect your own preferable CMS or other data source.